 While hiking up during predawn hours, I reached a spot where a wall on my right side was running parallel to the trail.
 The grass on the other side of the wall was quite high; partly because it was on a flat area on top of the hill while the trail was set on a lower level.

 As soon as I climbed on top of this wall & I decided to capture this shot!
-The view was pretty amazing and had to be clicked!…. to share with you all.
+The view was pretty amazing.
+Here is a picture of a beautiful sunrise in Jaipur from Monkey Valley.

 This post joins other bloggers’ skies at SkyWatch Friday